 z=(-1,2) \Leftrightarrow z=-1+2i

-As you can see, this seemingly minor change resulted in completely different number.
+As you can see, this seemingly minor change resulted in a completely different number.

 Comparison of complex numbers

 Hopefully, now you’re a bit acquainted with complex numbers.
-In next sections we’ll consider how to perform operations with complex numbers and their geometrical representation and a lot more.
+In the next sections we’ll consider how to perform operations with complex numbers and their geometrical representation, and a lot more.
 This section was an introduction to give you a mere idea of the concept of complex numbers.
-Next we’re going to offer a bunch of examples with detailed explanations on how to deal with complex numbers.
-By the way, as complex numbers are also numbers, there is plenty of online calculators available on the Internet, for example, this.
-If you have any questions with complex numbers don’t hesitate to ask and get complex analysis answers for free.
+Next, we’re going to offer a bunch of examples with detailed explanations on how to deal with complex numbers.
+By the way, since complex numbers are also numbers, there are plenty of online calculators available, for example, this.
+If you have any questions about complex numbers, don’t hesitate to ask and get complex analysis answers for free.
 Do math!